3rd Infantry Division Soldiers compete alongside NATO Allies in Croatian “Winter Challenge”

 |1

-This work, 3rd Infantry Division Soldiers compete alongside NATO Allies in Croatian “Winter Challenge” [Image 5 of 5], by SGT Alex Soliday, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd Infantry Division Soldiers compete alongside NATO Allies in Croatian “Winter Challenge”, by SGT Alex Soliday, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT